 When some of these photons hit a receiving antenna at a distance, they induce electricity into it.
-The received signal matches the transmitted signal exactly.
+The received signal matches the transmitted signal.
 It can therefore be used to reproduce the transmitted message.

 This is how radio transmission works.

 Since zero-point photons carry no energy, we know that the photons used in radio transmission cannot be zero-point photons.
-Radio transmitters do not only set zero-point photons spinning, they pump their energy up too.
+Radio transmitters don’t only set zero-point photons spinning, they pump their energy up too.

 The energy required is very small.
 Radio-wave photons are the least energetic of all detectable photons.
 They are just one step up in energy from zero-point photons.